elleneub/personal-site/README.md

 ## Notes

-Made using VanillaJS and a bunch of fun css transitions.
+Made using VanillaJS and a some of fun but simple css transitions.
 If you want to copy it all go right ahead!

-Currently this sits at [elleneub.com/test](http://elleneub.com/test) until it's mobile-ready, but it will replace my old website build off a template at [elleneub.com](http://elleneub.com).
+Currently this sits at [elleneub.com](http://elleneub.com).
+And is deployed on push to my "base" branch.

+Deployment and Serving uses:

+- Github Actions
+- s3
+- Cloudfront
+- AWS Certificate Manager for SSL
+- Route 53

 ## Todo

 - Make a better mobile experience
+- Invalidate Cloudfront cache on push.